 Ghost Orchid Facts

-- To the amazement of some individuals, given its habitat range, this plant holds a surprise.
-That’s the fact that it bears a close relationship to species native to lands bordering the African and Indian Oceans.
-This occurs because the members of its genus all evolved during the time of the supercontinent of Gondwana.
+- To the amazement of some, this plant holds a surprise.
+It bears a close relationship to species native to lands bordering the African and Indian Oceans.
+This occurs because the members of its genus all evolved during the time of Gondwana.

 Ghost Orchid Physical Description

-The truly fantastic Ghost Orchid represents one of the orchid varieties that grows as an epiphyte.
+The truly fantastic Ghost Orchid represents one of the orchid varieties that grows as what’s technically known as an epiphyte.
 That’s because it grows on the surface of another organism and receives its nourishment directly from the air and water.
-In addition, within its native habitat, this most commonly includes the limbs and trunks of trees.
-However, the Angiosperm also displays a strong preference for pop ash and pond-apple trees.

-Further, this stunning species typically develops as a leafless vine.
-It also remains best known for the gorgeous blooms it produces.
-The marvelous Ghost Orchid further generally produces between 1 – 10 of these.
-Its blossoms also tend to open only one at at time.
+Not content to stop there, its blossoms also tend to open only one at at time, prolonging our enjoyment of its appeal.
 The flowers display a brilliant white color, and average 2.75 – 3.5 in (7 – 9 cm) in length.
-The same flowers also average 1.2 – 1.6 in (3 – 4 cm) in width.
+The same blooms also average 1.2 – 1.6 in (3 – 4 cm) in width.

 - Kingdom: Plantae